Nectura/chat-application/Frontend/README.md

-# chat-application - Frontend

-[How to run]
+# How to run
 1. npm install
+2. configure the redacted fields to your setup
-2. npm start
+3. npm start